 The "Middle ground model (which may also be referred to as a "three-actor" model) emphasizes the need to understand these key actors.
 In the case of farmers, it is important first to find out if there are any active tree/forest management practices and organizations and if there are active practices and organizations trying to build upon them.
 If Those practices and organizations are found to be inadequate then, trying to intervene.
-However, if intervention is to be carried out it should be done in the following sequence: first, there is a need to learn about the clientele; it is important that interventionists have a set of conceptual tools to enable them better to comprehend the situation small farm families and the possible socio-economic and institutional constraints they may face in an attempt to introduce trees in their farming systems.
-The second step is to recognize that there is a basic picture of the small farmers that ought to be assembled for problem definition, design and implementation phases of the programme.
-Attention must be given, besides socioeconomic and institutional aspects, to technical as well as to environmental factors also.
+However, if intervention is to be carried out it should be done in the following sequence: first, there is a need to learn about the clientele; it is important that interventionists have a set of conceptual tools to enable them better to comprehend the situation of small farm families and the possible socio-economic and institutional constraints they may face in an attempt to introduce trees in their farming systems.
+The second step is to recognize that there is a basic picture of the small farmers that ought to that there is a basic picture of the small farmers that ought to be assembled for problem definition, design and implementation phases of the programme.
+Attention must be given, besides socio-economic and institutional aspects, to technical as well as to environmental factors also.
 The third step should be the full integration of the farmers into the decision-making process.
 Farmers should be involved in problem definition, the design of possible solutions and evaluation of the proposed technological solutions.
 Full "participation" of the small farmers in the process not only enhances the design of appropriate technologies, but also enables farmers to sustain changes after official support ends.
 But this participation must be based on a realistic understanding that the "middle ground" is a contested domain, and that participation involves negotiation and compromise.